jo-mueller/napari-shape-odyssey/README.md

 ## License

-Distributed under the terms of the [BSD-3] license, "napari-Shape-Odyssey" is free and open source software
+Distributed under the terms of the [BSD-3] license, "napari-shape-odyssey" is free and open source software

 ## Issues